John Nardi: Gang war

-In 1976, the smouldering dispute between the Cleveland family and the Greene-Nardi alliance broke into open warfare.
-Both sides started planting car bombs in mobsters' cars.
+In 1976, the dispute between the Cleveland family and the Greene-Nardi alliance erupted into all out war.
+Both sides started planting car bombs in rival mobsters' cars.
 The warfare escalated with the murder of Cleveland consigliere Leo Moceri.
 Each year, the Cleveland family ran the Feast of the Assumption festival in the Little Italy section of Cleveland.
 At the end of the 1976 festival, Nardi claimed that the Cleveland family owed him a share of the illegal gambling profits from that event.
 Moceri publicly denied Nardi's claim and the two sides exchanged threats.
 In the summer of 1976, Moceri disappeared; in August, his Mercedes-Benz sports car was found soaked in blood.
 Greene and Nardi then went after Eugene "the Animal" Ciasullo, the family's most feared enforcer.
 Ciasullo was seriously injured by a bomb placed on his front porch.

 In 1976, after the Moceri murder, Licavoli and new underboss Angelo Lonardo went to New York to talk to Anthony Salerno, the titular head of the New York Genovese crime family.
 The two Cleveland mobsters wanted Salerno's help in murdering Greene and Nardi.
 Nardi and Greene had previously taken a trip to New York to discuss a partnership with Gambino crime family boss Paul Castellano about a meat business venture in Texas.
 Salerno agreed to speak to Castellano and to have Nardi and Greene murdered on their next trip to New York.
 However, neither Greene or Nardi travelled to New York again.